-We're developing the specific approach to managing asbestos for the Customer Operations Group to manage.
-Updated content will be provided through an update notice.
-In the mean time make use of the waterways guide using the QR code which describes how to work with asbestos cement pipes.
+More specific asbestos management processes are under development, updated content will be provided through an update notice.
+In the mean time, make use of the waterways guide using the QR code which describes how to work with asbestos cement pipes.